jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/WhiteSource-State-of-Open-Source-Vulnerabilities-2021.md

-organizations have joined the open source communitys eorts to ensure issues are analyzed, xed, and published as soon as possible. possible.In addition to the many hands on deck, automation also explains the high number of open source vulnerabilities discovered this year.
-Security researchers are using automated scanning and detection tools to nd vulnerabilities, enabling them to nd and x security issues quickly, and at a greater volume.In some cases, researchers found multiple CVEs where a common In some cases, researchers found multiple CVEs where a common problem aected many projects.
-Sometimes a single CVE was applied to many projects but other times it was correct for them to each have their own CVE.Most Common CWEs in Open Source ComponentsAs AppSec continues to shift left into the design and development phases and responsibility over security is shared with developers, secure coding practices and tools become an important part of the DevSecOps pipeline.In order to gain insights on secure coding with open source In order to gain insights on secure coding with open source components, we decided to dive deep into the data on the most common CWEs in vulnerable open source components detected in 2020\.CWE\-79CWE\-200CWE\-20CWE\-787CWE\-125Open Source Vulnerabilities in 2020: Top CWEs201520162017201820192020CWE\-79CWE\-119CWE\-119CWE\-79CWE\-79CWE\-79XSSBuer OverowBuer OverowXSSXSSXSSCWE\-119CWE\-264CWE\-79CWE\-190CWE\-20CWE\-787Buer OverowPermissions, Privileges, and
+organizations have joined the open source communitys eorts to ensure issues are analyzed, xed, and published as soon as possible. possible.
+In addition to the many hands on deck, automation also explains the high number of open source vulnerabilities discovered this year.
+Security researchers are using automated scanning and detection tools to nd vulnerabilities, enabling them to nd and x security issues quickly, and at a greater volume.
+In some cases, researchers found multiple CVEs where a common In some cases, researchers found multiple CVEs where a common problem aected many projects.
+Sometimes a single CVE was applied to many projects but other times it was correct for them to each have their own CVE.
-Access ControlsXSSInteger OverowImproper Input ValidationOut\-of\-bounds WriteCWE\-264CWE\-20CWE\-125CWE\-119CWE\-125CWE\-125Permissions,
+The Open Source Development and Security
+Communities: More Active Than Ever
+Most Common CWEs
+in Open Source Components
+As AppSec continues to shift left into the design and development phases and responsibility over security is shared with developers, secure coding practices and tools become an important part of the DevSecOps pipeline.
+In order to gain insights on secure coding with open source In order to gain insights on secure coding with open source components, we decided to dive deep into the data on the most common CWEs in vulnerable open source components detected in 2020\.
+CWE\-79
+CWE\-787
+CWE\-125
+CWE\-20
+CWE\-200
+Open Source Vulnerabilities
+in 2020: Top CWEs
+1
+2
+3
+4
+5
+CWE\-79
+CWE\-79
+CWE\-79
+CWE\-119
+CWE\-119
+CWE\-190
+CWE\-20
+CWE\-119
+CWE\-264
+CWE\-79
+CWE\-119
+CWE\-125
+CWE\-264
+CWE\-20
+CWE\-125
+CWE\-20
+CWE\-89
+CWE\-200
+Buer Errors
+CWE\-200
+CWE\-200
+CWE\-125
+CWE\-352
+CWE\-20
+CWE\-79
+CWE\-20
+Buer Errors
+XSS
+Buer Overow
+Buer Overow
+XSS
+XSS
+Buer Overow
+Permissions,
 Privileges, and
+Access Controls
+XSS
+Integer Overow
+Improper Input
+Validation
+Permissions,
+Privileges, and
+Access Controls
-Access ControlsImproper Input
+Improper Input
-ValidationOut\-of\-bounds
-ReadBuer OverowOut\-of\-bounds
-ReadOut\-of\-bounds
-ReadCWE\-200CWE\-200CWE\-200CWE\-20CWE\-89CWE\-20Buer Errors
+Validation
+Out\-of\-bounds
+Read
+Buer Overow
+Out\-of\-bounds
+Read
 Information
-ExposureInformation
-ExposureInformation
-ExposureImproper Input
-ValidationSQL InjectionImproper Input
+Exposure
+Information
+Exposure
+Information
+Exposure
 Improper Input
 Validation
+SQL Injection
+Improper Input
+Validation
+XSS
+Improper Input
+Validation
+Out\-of\-bounds
+Read
+CSRF
-ValidationCWE\-20CWE\-79CWE\-20CWE\-125CWE\-352CWE\-200Improper Input
+Improper Input
+Validation
+XSS
+Out\-of\-bounds
+Write
+Out\-of\-bounds
+Read
-ValidationXSSImproper Input
+Improper Input
-ValidationOut\-of\-bounds
-ReadCSRFInformation
-Exposure12345Buer ErrorsOpen Source Vulnerabilities in 2020: Top CWEsTop CWEs in 2020123456789CWE\-79XSSCWE\-787Out\-of\-bounds WriteCWE\-125Out\-of\-bounds ReadCWE\-20Improper Input ValidationCWE\-200Information ExposureCWE\-416Use After FreeCWE\-89SQL InjectionCWE\-22Path TraversalCWE\-352CSRF10CWE\-190Integer OverowWhile CWE\-79 (Cross\-site scripting) has
+Validation
+Information
+Exposure
+CWE\-79
+CWE\-787
+CWE\-125
+CWE\-20
+CWE\-200
+2015
+2016
+2017
+2018
+2019
+2020
+While CWE\-79 (Cross\-site scripting) has
-been at the top of the list for the past few years, CWE\-787 is a new arrival to the top ve.It might seem like CWE\-787 came out of nowhere, but its actually a of nowhere, but its actually a descendent of the common CWE\-119
+been at the top of the list for the past few years, CWE\-787 is a new arrival to the top ve.
+It might seem like CWE\-787 came out of nowhere, but its actually a of nowhere, but its actually a descendent of the common CWE\-119